 top of page

-"Compassionate Post-Evangelical Theatre" is the umbrella name for my applied / culminating project for my MFA.
-It involves three separate parts, each described below.
+"Wholly Communion" is the umbrella name and final performance for my applied / culminating project for my MFA.
+It involved three separate parts, each described below.
 The first two parts involve facilitations with (1) people who have left evangelical churches and (2) Protestant pastors, educators, and church members.
-The final phase seeks to take the insight about compassionate community from each of the two facilitations--particularly the assets and obstacles identified about the faith communities from the first group--and transform it into an interactive performance event at a TBD location.
-Come back later for updates!
+The final phase took the insight about compassionate community from each of the two facilitations--particularly the assets and obstacles identified about the faith communities from the first group--and transform it into an interactive performance event outdoors at ASU.

 Workshops with former evangelicals